 This site contains no information about the edibility or toxicity of mushrooms.

-Chlorophyllum rachodes, also know as Shaggy Parasol Lepiota, is smaller than the Parasol Mushroom, Macrolepiota procera, and its stem lacks the snakeskin-like patterning associated with the Parasol.
-It has a pale grey-brown cap and whitish gem with ring and bulbous base.
-It grows solitary or scattered on in woods generally, often with conifers.
+Chlorophyllum rachodes, also known as Shaggy Parasol Lepiota, is smaller than the Parasol Mushroom, Macrolepiota procera, and its stem lack the snakeskin-like patterning associated with the Parasol.
+It has a pale grey-brown cap and whitish gem with a ring and bulbous base.
+It grows solitary or scattered in woods generally, often with conifers.

 Initially bun-shaped, then expands and becomes convex.
 Only rarely do Shaggy Parasols open out completely flat.
 The colour is pallid buff or grey-brown, decorated with darkish brown fibrous shaggy scales.
+When its flesh is cut, it turns reddish in colour.
 Gills

 whitish, tinged pinkish brown, tapering slightly upwards, base slightly bulbous.
-The ring is coloured as stem, spreading, double, felty, superior, movable.
+The ring is coloured as stem, spreading, double, felty, superior, and movable.
+Spore print

 on the Firs Nature Web site.